paskal/blog/content/post/2018-15-hugo-blog-themes.markdown

 [![Nofancy tags page](/images/hugo_themes/nofancy_tags.png#center)](/images/hugo_themes/nofancy_tags.png)

 Navigation reminds me of Reddit.
-I like it a lot, it's the best representation of the information you could get with staying that simple.
+I like it a lot.
+It's the best representation of the information you could get with staying that simple.

 ### Single page

 [![Nofancy single post page](/images/hugo_themes/nofancy_single_post.png#center)](/images/hugo_themes/nofancy_single_post.png)

-Nothing fancy there as well, black on gray with a little red.
-No related articles list, no Disqus comments, but with such design it's a plus and not a minus.
+Nothing fancy there as well, black on grey with a bit of red.
+There are no related articles list, no Disqus comments, but with such design, it's a plus and not a minus.

 ---